 Across Indonesia, Muslims conduct different rituals to ‘cleanse’ themselves on the day before Ramadan.
 Several localities in Central and East Java keep a purifying tradition called padusan (meaning ‘to bathe’ in Javanese dialect), in which Javanese Muslims plunge themselves in springs, soaking their bodies from head to toe.

-Padusan is testament to the synthesis of religion and culture in Indonesia.
+Padusan is a testament to the synthesis of religion and culture in Indonesia.
 Springs hold deep spiritual significance in Javanese culture and are an integral part of purification for the holy month.
 This practice is believed to have been spread by Wali Songo, a group of revered priests who were the first missionaries to communicate Islamic teachings throughout Java.
 Years ago, it was common practice for local elders and religious leaders to pick and assign sacred springs for padusan.
 Nowadays, many just go to nearby lakes and swimming pools, or purify themselves in their own homes.

 In many countries across the Middle East, cannons are fired daily during the month of Ramadan to signal the end of the day’s fast.
-This tradition, known as Midfa Al Iftar, is said to have begun in Egypt over 200 years ago, when the country was governed by Ottoman ruler Khosh Qadam.
+This tradition, known as midfa al iftar, is said to have begun in Egypt over 200 years ago, when the country was governed by Ottoman ruler Khosh Qadam.
 While testing a new cannon at sunset, Qadam accidentally fired it, and the sound that reverberated throughout Cairo prompted many civilians to assume that this was a new way to signal the end of the fast.
-Many thanked him for his innovation and his daughter, Haja Fatma, urged him to make this a tradition.
+Many thanked him for his innovation, and his daughter, Haja Fatma, urged him to make this a tradition.

-It eventually made its way to Lebanon, where cannons were used by the Ottomans to mark iftar across the country.
+The practice made its way to many countries across the Middle East including Lebanon, where cannons were used by the Ottomans to mark iftar all over the country.
 The tradition was feared lost in 1983 after an invasion that led to the confiscation of some of the cannons – then considered weapons.
-However, it was revived by the Lebanese Army following the war and continues even today, bringing people together and evoking nostalgia amongst older generations who can remember the Ramadans of their childhood.
+But it was revived by the Lebanese Army following the war and continues even today, evoking nostalgia among older generations who can remember the Ramadans of their childhood.

-As the sighting of the new moon marks the end of Ramadan and the start of Eid-ul-Fitr, so begin the Chaand Raat festivities in Pakistan.
+As the sighting of the new moon marks the end of Ramadan and the start of Eid-al-Fitr, so begin the Chaand Raat festivities in Pakistan.
 After their final iftar, droves of women and girls flock to the local bazaars to buy colourful bangles and to paint their hands and feet with intricate henna designs.

 In light of this tradition, shopkeepers decorate their stalls and stay open until the early hours of the morning.
-Talented local women set up makeshift henna shops close to the jewellery stores, so that they can attract customers out shopping and apply henna on the spot.
+Local women set up makeshift henna shops close to the jewellery stores, so that they can attract customers out shopping and apply henna on the spot.
 The atmosphere in the crowded markets on Chaand Raat is one of community spirit, lively and jubilant in anticipation of Eid the following day.

 During Ramadan, Morocco’s neighbourhoods are roamed by the nafar – a town crier who, donning the traditional attire of a gandora, slippers and a hat, marks the start of dawn with his melody.
 Selected by the townspeople for his honesty and empathy, the nafar walks down the street while blowing a horn to wake them up for suhoor.